-SBSS communicates information through the world-wide Air Force Satellite Control Network and commercial Unified Space Network ground stations and then to Schriever Air Force Base where operators oversee the day-to-day command and control operations of SBSS.
-This satellite system can monitor objects as small as a 1-meter cube all the way out to the Geosynchronous belt at 22,236 miles from Earth.
+SBSS communicates information through the world-wide Air Force Satellite Control Network and commercial Unified Space Network ground stations and then to Schriever Air Force Base, Colo., where operators oversee the day-to-day command and control operations of SBSS.
+This satellite system can monitor very small objects all the way out to the Geosynchronous belt.
 SBSS provides the data necessary to predict the trajectories of these objects, which gives experts an idea if an orbiting satellite may collide with another orbiting object, which allows time for evasive action to be taken in order to avoid collisions.

-SBSS Block 10 was launched aboard an Orbital Sciences Minotaur IV rocket from Vandenberg AFB, Calif., Sept.
+SBSS was launched from Vandenberg AFB, Calif., Sept.
 25, 2010.
 The first signals from the space surveillance satellite were received a short time later at the Satellite Operations Center at Schriever AFB.
-U.S. Air Force Space Command declared that the SBSS Block 10 satellite reached Initial Operating Capability on
+U.S. Air Force Space Command declared that the SBSS satellite reached Initial Operating Capability on Aug.
+17, 2012.

 SBSS is the follow-on to the Midcourse Space Experiment (MSX) satellite, which was the first space-based sensor to contribute to the Space Surveillance Network after initially being a technology demonstration to identify and track ballistic missiles during their midcourse flight phase.

 SBSS uses a visible sensor mounted on an agile, two-axis gimbal, which allows ground operators to quickly move the camera between targets without having to expend time and fuel to reposition the entire spacecraft.